 Switching to a new phone can be a fun and exciting experience.
 What’s not fun or exciting, however, is the hassle that you have to go through to make sure that you retain your previous data, especially if you’re transferring from an iOS to an Android phone.

 However, there are a lot of ways to get around this particular problem.
-This article has explored several solutions, such as using the native Share Contacts option, exporting using iCloud, using a third-party app, and transferring with manufacturer tools like Google Pixel’s Smart Switch and Samsung Smart Switch.
+You can use several solutions, such as using the native Share Contacts option, exporting using iCloud, using a third-party app, and transferring with manufacturer tools like Google Pixel’s Smart Switch and Samsung Smart Switch.

 Did you like this article?
 Let us know in the comments below!